Lily Butterfield: Casting

 In September 2006, it was announced that former Neighbours actress Charleston had joined the cast of Emmerdale as Edna Birch's (Shirley Stelfox) estranged sister, Lily.
 Charleston was due to appear in three episodes in November of that year with a potential longer run to follow.
 Charleston said that she was "over the moon" to be joining the cast.
 Lily first appears at her great niece, Eve Jenson's (Raine Davison) wedding.
 Charleston said "I am over the moon to be joining one of my favourite soaps and I am delighted to be playing such a fantastic character."
-Charleston and Daivson began filming on 25 September 2006 and their scenes were broadcast on 3 November.
+Charleston and Davison began filming on 25 September 2006 and their scenes were broadcast on 3 November.

 In March 2007, Charleston was asked to return to the show after her first appearance was deemed a success.
 Of her return, Charleston said "I'm thrilled to have been asked back and am looking forward to working with Shirley Stelfox again.
 It will be interesting to discover more about Lily’s background and character this time around, and I am excited to see where writers take me."
 Charleston began filming her new scenes in the Summer.

 Charleston quit her role in April 2009 and her character was written out in August.